deaumo/proxmox-terraform-ansible-csgo/README.md

 # proxmox-terraform-ansible-csgo
-Deploy CSGO servers on a Proxmox server using Terraform, Ansible and Docker
+Deploy CSGO servers on a Proxmox server using Terraform, Ansible and Docker compose.

 ## Prerequisite

 Have terraform and ansible installed where you want to deploy and manage your infrastructure from.
 In my case, I went for a Ubuntu LXC instance for easier management.

-## Proxmox configuration
+## Pre-deployment configuration

-### Set up VM template
+### Set up VM template on Proxmox

 In this part we will set up a Ubuntu template on our Proxmox server.